PORTALSURFER/sempal/docs/usage.md

 - `Left Arrow`: Trash (or Keep → Neutral).
 - `Ctrl/Cmd + Right/Left`: Cycle triage filter chips.
 - `Shift + drag` on waveform: Create/adjust a selection; `Shift + click` clears.
-- Drag sample rows: Retag via the Samples list or drop into a collection.
+- Drag sample rows: Drop into a collection.
 - Drag selection handle: Export a trimmed clip to the Samples list or a collection.